Wittney History, Family Crest & Coats of Arms

 Some of the Wittney family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Wittney family to the New World and Oceana
+Migration of the Wittney family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Wittney arrived in North America very early: Joe Whitney and his son, who settled in New England in 1635; John Whitney, who settled in Boston Massachusetts in 1635, along with Richard and Nathaniel.